Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/cstockpropimpl-class.md

 ### <a name="parameters"></a>Parametry

 *pPicture*<br/>
-Ukazatel na obrázek vlastnosti obrázku.
+Ukazatel na vlastnosti obrázku grafiky.

 ### <a name="return-value"></a>Návratová hodnota